edHelper.com

 4 There are several kinds of plutons.
 They are classified by their size and shape.
 They are also classified by whether they cut across or run parallel to the rock layers they intrude.

 5 Batholiths are the largest plutons.
-They can form over millions of years.
+They form over millions of years.
 Batholiths have an irregular shape.
 They are made of coarse-grained igneous rocks such as granite and gabbro.

 Paragraphs 6 to 12: